 What you need to know:

-- Employers from all industries and across the private, public and voluntary sectors are eligible.
-All sizes of companies, including sole traders, can participate.
+Employers from all industries and across the private, public and voluntary sectors are eligible.
+All sizes of companies, including sole traders, can apply.

-- DWP plans to reimburse employers periodically starting at the end of the second month.
-This may change.
+DWP plans to reimburse employers in arrears monthly after the placement starts.
 Part of the £1500 could be used here to tide you over.

-To apply to be a part of the scheme with AAI EmployAbility as your Kickstart representative, simply fill out the form below and a member of our team will be in touch.
+To apply to be a part of the scheme with AAI EmployAbility as your Kickstart Gateway Organisation, simply fill out this form and a member of our team will be in touch.